-Although, The Lee Strasberg Theatre & Film Institute in West Hollywood does not issue grades, students are still evaluated on attitude, application and participation.
-Teachers complete mid-term and final evaluations for students in each class in order to ensure that students are growing.
+Although, The Lee Strasberg Theatre & Film Institute in West Hollywood does not issue grades except for in the AOS Degree program, students are still evaluated on attitude, aptitude, application and participation.
+Teachers complete mid-term and final evaluations for students in each class in order to ensure that students are demonstrating growth.

 All courses are recorded as either Complete or Incomplete.
+Classes with 3+ absences will result in an Incomplete grade.
 Students enrolled in a Conservatory program who obtain an Incomplete in a required course must repeat that course in a future session to fulfill all Conservatory requirements.
 If an Incomplete is obtained in an elective, the student does not have to repeat the same elective; however the number of appropriate units must be successfully completed in order to obtain the appropriate certificate.
 If all program requirements are not successfully completed (courses and total hours), no certificate will be awarded.

 A Certificate of Participation is awarded upon successful completion of a 2-Week Intensive or 12-Week program.
+A

-A Certificate of Completion is awarded upon successful completion of the One-Year Conservatory program.
+Certificate of Completion is awarded upon successful completion of the One-Year Conservatory program.
 A Certificate of Merit is awarded upon successful completion of the Two-Year Conservatory program.